-Upper (Lower) panel of fig.~\ref{sp_dis} shows the correlation between the spherocity (nMPI) with charged particle multiplicity.
+Upper(Lower) panel of Fig.~\ref{sp_dis} shows the correlation between spherocity(nMPI) and charged particle multiplicity.
 A clear charged particle multiplicity dependence of spherocity and nMPI distributions is observed.
-As we move from low to high multiplicity events, the peak of the spherocity distribution shifts towards right.
-This indicates that the high multiplicity pp collisions are dominated by isotropic events while the low multiplicity events are dominated by the jetty ones.
-The nMPI distributions suggest that large number of multi-partonic interactions occur for high multiplicity pp collisions.
-From fig.~\ref{sp_dis} one observes that the width of the nMPI distribution increases from lower to higher multiplicity classes making it squat, whereas the height goes down.
+As we move from low to high-multiplicity events, the peak of the spherocity distribution shifts towards right.
+This indicates that the high-multiplicity pp collisions are dominated by isotropic events while the low-multiplicity events are dominated by the jetty ones.
+The nMPI distributions suggest that large number of multi-partonic interactions occur for high-multiplicity pp collisions.
+From Fig.~\ref{sp_dis}, one observes that the width of the nMPI distribution increases from lower to higher multiplicity classes making it squat, whereas the height goes down.
 For all multiplicity classes the distribution seems to be positively skewed.
-For a given class of multiplicity, as nMPI follows a distribution and towards high-multiplicity it shows a saturation behaviour \cite{Cuautle:2015kra}, event multiplicity and nMPI can't be used uniquely to classify events in pp collisions.
-We observe larger number of average nMPIs for isotropic events than the jetty events.
-It is evident from event shape analysis that spherocity along with the charged particle multiplicity (which is correlated with nMPI) should be preferred for a better selectivity of events.
-We use the spherocity distribution shown in fig.~\ref{sp_dis} to make a clear distinction between isotropic and jetty events.
+For a given class of multiplicity, nMPI follows a distribution and towards high-multiplicity it shows a saturation behaviour \cite{Cuautle:2015kra}.
+Hence, event multiplicity and nMPI can't be used uniquely to classify events in pp collisions.
+We observe larger number of average nMPIs for isotropic than the jetty events.
+It is evident from the event shape analysis that spherocity along with the charged particle multiplicity (which is correlated with nMPI) should be preferred for a better selectivity of events.
+We use the spherocity distribution as shown in Fig.~\ref{sp_dis} to make a clear distinction between isotropic and jetty events.
 Further combining spherocity with event multiplicity, we study various observables as discussed in the following section to understand the dynamics of particle production in pp collisions at $\sqrt{s}$ = 13 TeV.